bader888/Web/README.md

 # Web
-every thin i learn in the web you will find here
+Everything I learned on the web you will find here the technology and projects I did